Written after Showmance.

 "What's to talk about?"
 Rachel asked, immediately stuffy and clearly wounded.

-"It obviously didn't mean anything to you," Finn could have sworn he heard her sniffle, head buried in the carton "so, clearly, it's nothing to me, either."
+"It obviously didn't mean anything to you," Finn could have sworn he heard her sniffle, head buried in the carton of chocolate chip mint, "so, clearly, it's nothing to me, either."

 Finn scrunched his eyes tightly closed, instinctively trying to force out this newfound drama in its entirety.
 Did she really think that those kisses had meant nothing at all to him?
-He wasn't Puck, for Christ's skae.
-Did she honestly believe that he was superficial?
-Didn't she know that if he had more control and wasn't terrified of coming all over her and she wanted it as well, he'd have no place in celibacy club any more?
+He wasn't Puck, for Christ's sake.
+Did she honestly believe that he was so superficial?
+Didn't she know that if he had more control and wasn't terrified of cumming all over her and she wanted it as well, he'd have no place in celibacy club anymore?
+His thoughts were quickly getting off track.
 "Of course it meant something to me, Rachel, I-"

 "Yeah, maybe it meant an easy fuck," Rachel said sharply, the unexpected swear sounding quite foreign on her lips.
 "Well, I'll tell you right now that I have no interest in anything commitment free.
 If Quinn's restrictions make it difficult for you to...be satisfied, too bad.
 You're just gonna have to take it up with someone else."

-Rachel sniffed again.
+Rachel quickly deflated again, her resumed attack on her ice cream punctuated with another sniff.
 "If you think a few kind words are gonna get me to let you do what you want – while dating Quinn, nonetheless – you are sorely mistaken."

 "I've dumped Quinn.
-And I'm used to waiting."
+And it's okay, I'm used to waiting."

 With several, very carefully measured steps, Rachel rose, crossed the rug, and took his can from him.
-He followed her warily as she briskly went to the kitchen and set his Coke and her ice cream on the counter.
+He followed her warily as she briskly went to the kitchen and set his untouched Coke and her clean bowl on the counter.

 And then, with one smooth motion, she turned and threw the entirety of her weight into the solid brick wall that was Finn Hudson.